World In Paris

 Grande Perspective – Versailles

-The Gardens of Versailles are organized around two axes, north-south, and east-west.
-The east-west axis is also known as the Grande Perspective.
+The grounds of Versailles are organized around two axes: north-south and east-west.
+The east-west axis is also known as La Grande Perspective.

-The Grand Canal’s layout at Versailles spans a very long distance (3 km) with a relatively little difference of level (30m).
+The Grand Canal’s layout at Versailles spans a very long distance (3 km) with a relatively little difference in level (30 m).
 The result is a flat vision with excessive optical shortening.

 2. The Water Parterres